 Collect Data for a Bug Report

-The following sections suggest the data to collect and, where applicable, it provides recommendations for the commands or a general procedure for getting the data.
+The following sections list the commands or recommend a general procedure to obtain the data:

 The hardware details are stored in the error logs when a fatal error occurs.